Up to 17 American missionaries kidnapped in Haiti, officials say

 Haiti has been in a state of political upheaval for years, and kidnappings of the rich and poor alike are alarmingly common.
 But even in a country accustomed to widespread lawlessness, the abduction of such a large group of Americans shocked officials for its brazenness.

 Violence is surging across the capital, Port-au-Prince.
-By some estimates, gangs now control roughly half of the city.
+By some estimates, gangs now control roughly half the city.
 On Monday, gangs shot at a school bus in Port-au-Prince, injuring at least five people, including students, while another public bus was hijacked by a gang as well.

 Security has broken down as the country’s politics have disintegrated.
 Demonstrators furious at widespread corruption demanded the ouster of President Jovenel Moïse two years ago, effectively paralyzing the country.
 The standoff prevented the sick from getting treatment in hospitals, children from attending school, workers from going to the rare jobs available and even stopped electricity from flowing in parts of the country.